masubi/sentiment/docs/details.md

 * Ng, A. 2018, "Deep Learning Specialization", Coursera, Homework/Lecture Notes, viewed 28 March 2018, <https://www.coursera.org/specializations/deep-learning>
 * LSTM paper:  Gers, F. A., Schmidhuber, J., and Cummins, F. (2000).
 Learning to forget: Continual prediction with LSTM.
 Neural Computation, 12(10):2451–2471.
 * Twitter paper:  Pak, A & Paroubek, P. (2010) Twitter as a Corpus for Sentiment Analysis and Opinion Mining.
 (European Language Resources Association (ELRA), Valletta, Malta).
+* Liu, Bing, and Lei Zhang.
+"A survey of opinion mining and sentiment analysis."
+Mining text data.
+Springer, Boston, MA, 2012.
+415-463.
+* Zhang, Meishan, Yue Zhang, and Guohong Fu.
+"Tweet sarcasm detection using deep neural network."
+Proceedings of COLING 2016, The 26th International Conference on Computational Linguistics: Technical Papers.
+2016.

+# Note on Source Code:

+I tried to put references and give appropriate attribution but some small snippets borrowed from other sources as I progressed through the dev process.
+So if using in a commercial or academic setting, then appropriate to rewrite/refactor.
+This is only for learning/ideas.